OS-expected/EzGitDoc-documentation/docs/doc3_quickStart.md

 </p>

 :::tip
 If you plan on making more than one change it's worth to use update button oftenly because if you click outside the modal it disappears.
-Uncommited changes won't be saved and when you toggle update on the same element again, modal will be rerendered from current element state.
+Uncommited changes won't be saved and when you toggle update on the same element again, modal will be rerendered from element's last state.
 :::

 ### 6. Swapping & removing elements

 <p align="justify">
-If you want to swap elements positions you can do this by clicking with mouse button on the element you wish to move and dragging until reaching desired position.
+If you want to swap elements positions, you can do this by clicking with mouse button on the element you wish to move and dragging until reaching desired position.
 </p>

 <p align="center">